 The steps to participating in All Children – All Families are outlined below.
+Answers to frequently asked questions can be found here.
 You can also download an overview of All Children - All Families here.
-Feel free to contact ACAF staff members at firstname.lastname@example.org with any questions!
+Feel free to contact ACAF staff members at email@example.com with any questions!

 - Request Your Agency Self-Assessment